-Influence of the BOK on Accreditation Criteria
+Translating the BOK to Accreditation Criteria

-With the Civil Engineering BOK formally defined and endorsed in ASCE policy, a broad-based effort to develop and implement new BOK1-compliant ABET accreditation criteria began.
-The CAP3 Accreditation Committee was charged with leading this effort.
+With the Civil Engineering BOK formally defined and endorsed in ASCE policy, a broad-based effort to develop and implement new BOK1-compliant ABET accreditation criteria began immediately.
+The CAP3 Accreditation Committee was established and charged with leading this effort in January 2004.

 Implicit in the committee's work was an underlying assumption that the ABET accreditation process is an appropriate mechanism for fostering a transition toward BOK1-compliant curricula in ABET-accredited civil engineering programs.
 This assumption is well founded.
-"Engineering Change," a study conducted by the Penn State Center for the Study of Higher Education, clearly demonstrates that accreditation criteria can provide a powerful stimulus for curricular reform.
-And once curricular reform is underway, the accreditation process provides an effective quality control mechanism to ensure that changes are being implemented in accordance with desired ends.
+"Engineering Change," a study conducted by the Penn State Center for the Study of Higher Education, clearly demonstrates that accreditation criteria can provide a powerful stimulus for curricular reform.8 And once curricular reform is underway, the accreditation process provides an effective quality control mechanism to ensure that changes are being implemented in accordance with desired ends.